tclssg/tclssg/README.md

     usage: ./ssg.tcl <command> [options] [inputDir [outputDir]]

 `inputDir` specifies the directory where the input for Tclssg is located.
 It defaults to `website/input` in the current directory.
-`outputDir` is where the static website's files are placed when generated.
-It defaults to `website/output` when neither `inputDir` nor `outputDir` is supplied on the command line; if `inputDir` is supplied but not `outputDir` then Tclssg will use the value of the variable `outputDir` in the configuration file `inputDir/website.conf`.
+`outputDir` is where the static website's files are placed when the output is generated.
+When neither `inputDir` nor `outputDir` is supplied on the command line it defaults to `website/output`; if `inputDir` is supplied but not `outputDir` then Tclssg will use the value of the variable `outputDir` in the configuration file `inputDir/website.conf`.

 Possible commands are

-* `init [--templates]` — сreate new project from the default project skeleton (a starting point for Tclssg websites contained in the `skeleton` directory).
+* `init [--templates]` — сreate a new project from the default project skeleton (a starting point for Tclssg websites contained in the `skeleton` directory).

 > The option `--templates` will make `init` copy the template files from the project skeleton into a subdirectory named `templates` in `inputDir`.
-You should only use it if you intend to customize your page's layout (HTML code); it is not necessary if you only intend to customize the websites' look using CSS.
+You should only use it if you intend to customize your page's layout (HTML code); it is not necessary if you only intend to customize the websites' look using CSS (e.g., Bootstrap themes).

->By default your project will use the page template from the project skeleton directly.
+>By default your project will directly use the page template of the project skeleton.
 Not keeping a separate copy of the template is a good idea because it means you won't have to update it manually when a new version of Tclssg introduces changes to templating (which at this point in development it may).

 * `build` — build a static website in `outputDir` based on the data in `inputDir`.
 * `clean` — delete all files in `outputDir`.
 * `update [--templates]` — replace static files in `inputDir` that have matching ones in the project skeleton with those in the project skeleton.
 Do the same with templates if the option `--templates` is given.
 Tclssg will prompt you whether to replace each file.
 This is used to update your website project when Tclssg itself is updated.
-* `deploy-copy` — copy files to the destination set in the configuration file (`website.conf`).This can be used, e.g., if your build machine is your web server or if you have the server's documents directory mounted as a local path.
+* `deploy-copy` — copy files to the destination set in the configuration file (`website.conf`).
+This can be used if your build machine is your web server or if you have the server's documents directory mounted as a local path.
 * `deploy-ftp` — deploy files to the FTP server according to the settings specified in the configuration file.
 * `open` — open the index page in the default browser.